labell6/p2p/README.md

 $ mv peer ../bin (optional)
 ```

-## Running a single Peer node
+## Starting a Peer node

-To run a node for this peer network just run the binary:
+To start a node for this network just run the binary:

 ```
 $ ./peer